sfulay/agora/README.md

 ## Integrating New Data Sources

-This section explains how to add new participants, interview data, and policy recommendations to the Habermas Game.
+This section explains how to add new participants, interview data, and policy recommendations to Agora.

 ### Data Format Requirements